 Supplies, and other expenses incurred that are course or grant related, can be reimbursed if the proper procedures are followed.
-Reimbursements can be either cash or check depending upon the amount and the nature of the expense.
+Reimbursements can be either check or direct deposit depending upon the amount and the nature of the expense.
+The University SAP and Concur Travel System is used to create reimbursements.
+All students are asked to contact their supervisor before making any out of pocket expenses.
+University regulations must always be followed.
+If you make a purchase you MUST have the original receipt and/or proof of payment.
+Shipping lists, on line order confirmations are not valid for reimbursement.